-The value for the comparison institution is compared to the median value for the comparison group for each statistic included in the figure.
-If more than one statistic is presented in a figure, the median values are determined separately for each indicator or statistic.
-Medians are not reported for comparison groups with fewer than three values.
+This report compares your institution's data to the median value for the comparison group for each statistic shown in the figure.
+If more than one statistic is present in a figure, the median values are determined separately for each indicator or statistic.
+Medians are not displayed for comparison groups with fewer than three values.
 Where percentage distributions are presented, median values may not add to 100%.
-To access all the data used to create the figures included in this report, go to 'Use the Data' portal on the IPEDS website (http://nces.ed.gov/ipeds).
+To access all the data used to create the figures included in this report, go to 'Use the Data' portal on the IPEDS website at this provided link (http://nces.ed.gov/ipeds).